Henrique Martins: 2013–16

 At the 2015 Summer Universiade in Gwangju, South Korea, Martins won two gold medals in the 100-metre freestyle and in the 50-metre butterfly, and a silver medal in the 100-metre freestyle.

 2016 Summer Olympics

 At the 2016 Summer Olympics, Martins finished 6th in the Men's 4 × 100 metre medley relay, and 21st in the Men's 100 metre butterfly.

 2017-20

 At the 2017 World Aquatics Championships in Budapest, in the Men's 50 metre butterfly, he went to his first World Championship individual final of his career, finishing in 6th place.
 He also finished 11th in the Men's 100 metre butterfly, and 5th In the Men's 4 × 100 metre medley relay, along with Guilherme Guido, João Gomes Júnior and Marcelo Chierighini.

+Pageantry

+In 2023, Martins won the Mister Brazil competition, and represented the country at the Mister Supranational 2023 contest in Małopolska, Poland, where he finished first-runner up to Iván Álvarez of Spain.